voostindie/topicz/README.md

 Some commands call an external text editor, for example to edit journals and notes.
 By default Topicz will use the `EDITOR` environment variable.
 You can override it on a per-repository basis by defining an `editor` property in the configuration file.

+Maybe you put some directories in the repositories that you want Topicz to ignore.
+No problem: define a property `excludes`, with either a single value or an array of values.
+Each value must be a regular expression.
+For example, I use `^_` to skip all directories that start with an underscore.

 ## Topic configuration

 Each topic directory can have a `topic.yaml` file in it, which holds a YAML file describing that topic.
 It looks as follows: